RedTeaInfusion/RedTeaInfusion/README.md

 <h1 align="center">About Red Tea Infusion</h1>
   <p align="center">
-This RedTeaInfusion project is born from a heartfelt desire to give back the invaluable knowledge I've received freely, fostering deep learning journeys.
+This RedTeaInfusion project is born from a heartfelt desire to give back the invaluable knowledge I've received freely.
 Here, you'll find all the code I create for my YouTube channel.
 Feel free to explore the courses on my channel.
   </p>

 <h1 align="center">Languages and Tools</h1>